-where $d(p)$ denotes the distance of a pixel coordinate $p$ from the center of the image, $\tau$ and $\beta$ are parameters that control the mask's cutoff threshold and attenuation degree, respectively.
-The generated mask $G_{mask}(p)$ at a pixel coordinate $p$ is then multiplied to the corresponding value of the Fourier-transformed image to suppress low-frequency components and preserve high-frequency ones.
-Finally, an inverse Fourier transform is performed to reconstruct the filtered image in the spatial domain, yielding high-frequency enhanced images $I'_{hf}$.
-Subsequently, we define the pixel-wise SSIM loss at each pixel as follows:
+We apply a Discrete Wavelet Transform (DWT) to the rendered image and feed its low-frequency Low-Low ($LL$) subband, $I_{LL}$, into the pre-trained HiDDeN~\citep{zhu2018hidden} decoder $D$ to extract the watermark message $M'=D(I_{LL})$.
+The low-frequency band is ideal for embedding watermarks to ensure robustness, but it is also critical for overall quality as it contains the image's global structure.
+This creates a fundamental conflict.
+If we attempt to embed a watermark and enhance quality in the same low-frequency band, the quality enhancement algorithm may treat the watermark as unwanted noise and remove it, thereby degrading the watermark's robustness.

+Based on this insight, we propose a frequency-aware anchor growing (FAG) strategy.
+To selectively grow anchors in detail-rich, high-frequency regions, our method first transforms the rendered image $I'$ and the ground truth image $I$ into the frequency domain using the Discrete Fourier Transform (DFT), as shown in Fig.~\ref{fig:overview}.
+We then apply a high-pass filter to isolate the high-frequency components and reconstruct the corresponding high-frequency images $I'_{hf}$, and $I_{hf}$ using the Inverse Discrete Fourier Transform (IDFT).
+To generate a binary mask that selects pixels in these high-frequency regions, we define the pixel-wise SSIM loss $P_{error}$ as follows:

-where $I'_{hf}(p)$ denotes a pixel value in the high-frequency region of the rendered image, while $I_{hf}(p)$ corresponds to a pixel value in the high-frequency region of the ground truth image.
-After computing the median of all pixel-wise SSIM losses, denoted as $\tilde{P}_{error}$, we select pixels within the range $[\tilde{P}_{error}-\epsilon,\tilde{P}_{error}+\epsilon]$ to create a binary mask, which is then used to extract the 2D coordinates of pixels in the high-frequency region.
-Simultaneously, each 3D Gaussian is projected onto the 2D image plane, and the projected 2D position parameters are rounded to obtain pixel-level coordinates.
-We match these 2D Gaussian coordinates with the high-frequency pixel coordinates using a hash function that maps 2D coordinates to one-dimensional indices.
-Specifically, each pixel's index is computed as the product of its row index and image width plus its column index, with the same mapping applied to the high-frequency coordinates.
-By comparing these indices, we generate a boolean mask $F_{mask}$ that identifies anchors located in the high-frequency region.
-The Gaussians selected by $F_{mask}$ are then considered active for the anchor growing process.
-Additional details on anchor growing are provided in the supplementary.
+where $p$ is a pixel coordinate, $I'_{hf}(p)$ is the pixel value in the high-frequency region of the rendered image, and $I_{hf}(p)$ is the corresponding value in the ground truth.
+After computing the median of all pixel-wise SSIM losses, denoted as $\tilde{P}_{error}$, we create a binary mask by selecting pixels within the range $[\tilde{P}_{error}-\epsilon,\tilde{P}_{error}+\epsilon]$.
+This mask is then used to extract the 2D coordinates of high-frequency regions.
+Subsequently, each 3D Gaussian is projected onto the 2D image plane, and its continuous coordinates are rounded to obtain integer pixel‐level coordinates.
+By matching these 2D Gaussian coordinates with the high-frequency pixel coordinates, we generate a boolean mask $F_{mask}$ that identifies anchors located in the high-frequency regions.
+Only the Gaussians selected by $F_{mask}$ are activated for the anchor growing process.
+More implementation details are in Appendix~\ref{sec:high_pass_filter},~\ref{sec:frequency_aware_anchor_growing_detail}.

-\subsection{Objective Function}
+\subsection{Objective function}